 Gender is one of the most fundamental facts of existence, and courses in this minor serves to enhance students' understanding of its deep significance.
 The Gender Studies minor is an excellent complement to any major.

 The Gender Studies minor prepares students for graduate studies in virtually any liberal arts field, particularly sociology, psychology, philosophy, history, English, communication studies, and social work, and for any career in which a more fully realized understanding of human complexity is valued.

-The Woman’s Suffrage Amendment will be one-hundred years old in 2020.
+The Woman’s Suffrage Amendment is 100 years old in 2020.
 While this is an accomplishment worth celebrating, it is also one with a mixed legacy.
 Though women won the rights of citizenship and access to the ballot, that victory was not extended to all women or all Americans for decades after.
 Today the United States celebrates its legacy as a model democratic nation, yet many still do not enjoy the full rights of suffrage and political forces have conspired to limit access to the ballot and dilute the power of the vote.